5 Posts · All of Them Honest

 Every developer recommends a framework.
 This site doesn't use one.
 Here's the actual reason — not the principled reason, not the philosophical one — and why plain HTML turns out to be dramatically better for AI collaboration.

-I Built Five Games.
+I Built Ten Games.
 None of Them Were for Business.

 The Web Used to Be Weird.
 I'm Trying to Fix That.